aabaker99/json-stream/README.md

 For example, streaming and processing large map/reduce views from Apache CouchDB.

+## Fork

+This fork drops the Ruby version dependency to 1.8 by removing some Encoding core library features and modifying some Hash literal syntax.

 ## Usage

 The simplest way to parse is to read the full JSON document into memory